 When I got my rescue dog as a puppy, I thought I was probably getting a small- to medium-sized lap-lander.
 Call it a failure of imagination on my part, but the delusion was quickly dispelled when the veterinarian took one look at his paw size and prescribed “large breed puppy” kibbles.
 Now all grown up, my pup is a slim 80-pounder (who still thinks he’s a lap-lander).

 All this is to say: Sometimes, even the sweetest big dogs aren’t welcome at dog-friendly hotels where size limits are in place.
-If you need a pet-friendly place that doesn’t mind large breeds, here are some great options to consider.
+If you need a pet-friendly New England hotel that doesn’t mind large breeds, here are some great options to consider.

-The hotel asks you not to leave your dog unattended in your room, but pet-sitting services are available.
+Let your pooch enjoy the beauty of a quaint seaside village at 16 Bay View.
+The hotel is dog-friendly for larger breeds, welcoming dogs of any size with “open paws.”
+The hotel asks guests not to leave dogs unattended in the room, but pet-sitting services are available.
 The Pampered Pooch Accommodations comes with a plush dog bed, gourmet dog biscuits, water and food bowls, and a list of local outdoor recreational activities.

 Let your dog run ’til his heart’s content along the hiking trails at the Golden Eagle Resort, where dogs of all sizes are welcome.
 As long as your furry friend is under voice control, you can let him or her off-leash on the resort’s trails, and pets are welcome on-leash throughout most of the resort.